Susanou/ECSE484FinalProject/report.md

 ## Methods

 With the datasets ready we began to search for the most optimal environment in which to classify the authors.
 Tensorflow was an option but seemed somewhat limited in scope so we decided to use python with spacy and sklearn.
 Spacy is a natural language processing tool in python that can recognize multiple languages, French being one of them.
 It allows for the recognition of stop words so that we can properly vectorize our model.
 We tested two different options in respect to tokenization one being sentences the other words.
 Testing both options proved words to be the better choice for tokenization.
 Once we decided on a vectorization for our datasets we began to construct and train our model.
-Using sklearn
+Using sklearn we created a classification model due to our labelled data and used multinomial naive bayes as our classification algorithm.
+Due to our dataset having multiple classes and being text files this decision was trivial.
+The parameters we chose to manipulate were the classifier alpha, fit prior, and vector ngram range.
+Each has a range of values we determined that would best fit our model and we used an inbuilt tool from sklearn to optimize our model to the best paramter choices.
+The best settings we could were: classifier value of 1.0, setting the classifier fit prior to true, and a vector ngram range of 2.
+Once the model was constructed and trained we began to test its prediction capabilities

 ## Results

-`Best seetings = {'clf__alpha': 1.0, 'clf__fit_prior': True, 'vect__ngram_range': (1, 2)}`

 ## References